-Flexible fit is a wide ranging term, but refers to any hat that, by some element of its design, can stretch to corform to several different head sizes.
+Flexible fit is a wide ranging term, but refers to any hat that, by some element of its design, can stretch to conform to several different head sizes.
 The ivy cap pictured above is lined with an elastic band, and includes a pocket of additional material in the back, allowing the crown to stretch.
 For most straw hats, like cowboy and sun hats, the weave of the straw is loose enough to allow for noteworthy flexibility in size.
 Beanie caps, by their design, are all considered flexible fit, though measurements are frequently provided for other purposes.

 NOTE: There is a brand of hats named Flexfit, owned by the company Yupoong.
-While the brand takes its name from its usage of the fliexible fit method, it is worth noting that not all flexible fit hats are Flexfit brand hats, and conversely, not all Flexfit brand hats will be made with flexible fitting.
+While the brand takes its name from its usage of the flexible fit method, it is worth noting that not all flexible fit hats are Flexfit brand hats, and conversely, not all Flexfit brand hats will be made with flexible fitting.

 Other Style Elements

 Beaten, torn, or worn out, distressed hats and caps are specially treated to look anything BUT new.
 The most common forms of distressing are cosmetic cutting/tearing, and acid-washing, which will loosen and break some of the smaller fibers into a softer, fluffier texture.
 Note that distressed hats are NOT "damaged", and any distressing on a hat will not affect its wearability.

 - Green Underbill

 A hanger-on from the days when baseball caps were meant primarily for playing baseball, the green underbill is a "vintage" style choice for ball caps.
 Originally, this element was provided to absorb as much of the light shining off the field grass as possible.
 Later variants emerged using grey, or sometimes black, on the underside of the bill for maximum light absorption.